Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 Correlate all monitoring data to assessment results and centralize in a unified risk register for each third party, streamlining risk review, reporting and response initiatives.

 Organizations can be exposed to post-contract risk, yet research shows that few organizations conduct risk management at the end of a relationship.
-The Proposed Interagency Guidance says that it is important for management to terminate third-party relationships in an efficient manner, whether the activities are transitioned to another third party, brought in-house, or discontinued.
+The Interagency Guidance says that it is important for management to terminate third-party relationships in an efficient manner, whether the activities are transitioned to another third party, brought in-house, or discontinued.

 To streamline the vendor offboarding process, automate contract assessments and offboarding procedures to reduce your organization’s risk of post-contract exposure:

-Effectively addressing the requirements in the Proposed Guidance is virtually impossible if you rely on spreadsheets to collect, analyze, remediate and report on cybersecurity controls.
+Effectively addressing the requirements in the Guidance is virtually impossible if you rely on spreadsheets to collect, analyze, remediate and report on cybersecurity controls.
 With the Prevalent Third-Party Risk Management Platform, your financial services institution can automate and accelerate its compliance initiatives.
 The platform enables you to:

-To learn more about complying with the Proposed Interagency Guidance on Third-Party Relationships, download our best practices guide or contact us to schedule a demo.
+To learn more about complying with the Interagency Guidance on Third-Party Relationships, download our best practices guide or contact us to schedule a demo.